Vanish-Coder/live-translate-youtube-extension/README.md

 - Select the target language (the language you want the video translated in).
 - **Side Notes**: You can pick a voice (in beta), adjust volume and speech rate, and mute the original audio.

+## Updating the Software
+- Delete your current version you have by going to chrome://extensions/ and pressing on the "Delete" button for this software.
+- Follow the [installation instructions](https://github.com/Vanish-Coder/live-translate-youtube-extension#installation) (with a newer release).
+- You're all done!

 ## What makes this different from other translator extensions/autodub?
 Most YouTube translation extensions rely on either a LLM (AI) or some sort of paid API, which causes higher latency and limited usage at free tiers.
 This extension approaches this whole idea in a different way, allowing for a zero-cost solution which is carried on to the users.
 Also, as of now, YouTube autodub isn't available for around 99% of YouTube videos (data drawn from [here](https://www.google.com/search?q=how+many+YouTube+videos+have+autodub&rlz=1C5OZZY_enUS1175US1175&oq=how+many+YouTube+videos+have+autodub&gs_lcrp=EgZjaHJvbWUyBggAEEUYOTIHCAEQABiABDIHCAIQABiABDIHCAMQABiABDIHCAQQABiABDIHCAUQABiABDIHCAYQABiABDIHCAcQABiABDIHCAgQABiABDIHCAkQABiABNIBCDUzMjFqMGo3qAIAsAIA&sourceid=chrome&ie=UTF-8&mstk=AUtExfCw92zok3Q-Hi3g-vBeVZFO5Dg0zR_-WhjpVKfWfXwbEUp5cHg3o29HQItt1K39yQoRSpSe_hyVIaTJNS1tCnBBWIksWNMIWX1hXANm4jb3Qri5m-PHguIUHMjb9qnQoTBM77j79eDEj0X5UaC0EsuYkiKPf0kebm0eEMa1_E2HWafMopsPxi52fBLNN68a5dQmdnOfyb_3RLfCtjCWkMG1VJE_gQ&csuir=1&udm=50&aioh=3#aof=1) and [here](https://share.google/aimode/Mrv8u8KZ7MIiJU42y)).